LMikhail/Tipster/docs/en/general/roadmap.md

     *   Saving and loading the knowledge space to/from disk.
     *   A Write-Ahead Logging (WAL) mechanism to ensure integrity.

+**Success Criteria:**
+*   The entire codebase of the project (rules, facts, functions) can be represented and stored in the PKVT structure without loss of information.
+*   A query like "find all functions that use the `parent` predicate and were defined by user 'X'" can be successfully executed.
+*   Query performance against the PKVT-based knowledge base is comparable to the previous in-memory version for data-oriented queries.
+*   The knowledge base can be successfully saved to disk and reloaded, restoring the system to its previous state.

 ---

 ### Stage 4: `v0.4.x` — Accessibility